uob-coms20007/uob-coms20007.github.io/syntax/reading-grammars.md

 # Context Free Grammars

-## Concrete Syntax

-When we speak of the *(concrete) syntax of a language* (e.g. a programming language) we typically mean a description of which strings constitute a valid sentence in the language, or more specifically for us, a valid program.
+When we speak of the (concrete) *syntax of a language* (e.g. a programming language) we typically mean a description of which strings constitute a valid sentence in the language, or more specifically for us, a valid program.
 For example, the syntax of the C programming language tells us that the only the first of these two strings is a valid C program:

 {% include ex_c_programs.liquid %}

-By the way, we will typically consider blocks of text like those above to be strings - we won't usually care about "whitespace", that is: space characters or newlines.
+IMPORTANT: We will typically consider blocks of text like those above to be strings - we won't usually care about "whitespace", that is: space characters or newlines.

 ## Grammars